 In Swierstra and Alcocer [1998] a translation to lazy Haskell code is presented.
-The translation uses catamorphisms to map each node of the tree to its evaluator, which is a function that takes values of the node's inherited attributes as its arguments and computes the values of the node's synthesized attributes.
+The translation uses catamorphisms to map each node of the tree to its evaluator, which is a function that takes values of its inherited attributes as its arguments and produces the values of its synthesized attributes as its results.
 For the Repmin example of the previous section, the evaluator is thus a function that takes gmin and produces lmin and repl.